Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Oververse.md

 call **Oververse**.
 It could be explained in Minecraft, being pretty amazing reference, contaning dimensions, which is not really possible in case of Earth.

-Going from smallest part to the biggest, we have:
+We can explain structure of oververse by going from smallest part to the biggest:
 1. **🌍 World** - which is just what we know as Earth, in Minecraft they know it as Overworld, and in Baedoor it is known as simply "Baedoor" containing all the continents